hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 #### Fat Tree

-Fat trees are shaped similarly to a tree, and have root switches and leaf switches (see figure below).
+Fat trees are shaped similarly to a tree, and have root switches and leaf switches (see Figure 7).
 Typical implementations are 2 or 3 level and may be tapered between the root and leaf switches, reducing cost and increasing the number of available endpoints but at the expense of global bandwidth.

 ![A simple 2-level fat tree](../../assets/unit-2/fattree.png)
 _**Figure 7:** A simple 2-level fat-tree configuration_